Home Compare OTIS vs SCHP.SW

 Profitability

-Otis Worldwide Corporation ranks near the top of the group on profitability; Schindler Holding AG sits in the weaker half.
+The same broad pattern appears on profitability: Otis Worldwide Corporation ranks near the top of the group, while Schindler Holding AG stays in the weaker half.

 OTIS